 What is a care order?

-These are rules that the court says everyone has to stick to.
-If your social worker feels you should become looked after, but your parents don't agree, the social worker can go to court to get a care order so we then take over parental responsibility for you.
+Orders are like rules that the court says everyone has to stick to.
+If your social worker is worried about safety and feels you should become looked after, but your parents don't agree, then the social worker can go to court to try and get something called a care order.
+The care order allows the social worker to have paternal responsibility for you.

 What is a care plan?